THE Wauchope Blues have announced stalwart Aaron Ison as their first grade coach for the 2016 season.

 Normally playing in the halves, Ison has a big reputation around league circles for his experience in the game and his passion for the Wauchope community.

 Coaching is something he said he has wanted to do for a while.

-"It's great to be able to coach my home town.
-At this stage I'm not looking at playing in 2016," he said.
+"It's great to be able to coach my home town," he said.

-A few of those players will step up to the mark while we the club are in discussions with a few players, including the potential return of a former star forward.
+A few of those players will step up to the mark while the club is in discussions with a few players, including the potential return of a former star forward.

 "I think it's fair to say that we are still rebuilding," Ison said.